 - Representation of a trustee of one of the largest construction labor organizations and trade associations in a federal criminal prosecution

-Brian also regularly acts as New York litigation counsel for a multinational public oil services company, one of the largest New York entertainment venues and numerous individuals in both federal and state court matters.
-He has extensive knowledge of construction litigation, government regulation, environmental law, heavy construction, waste and debris, immigration detention, fraud, RICO and general commercial law.
+Brian also regularly acts as New York litigation counsel for a multinational public oil services company and numerous individuals in both federal and state court matters.
+He has extensive knowledge of construction litigation, construction contracts, construction related corporate transactions, government regulation, environmental law, heavy construction, waste and debris, immigration detention, fraud, tax, RICO and general commercial law.

 EducationRutgers Law School- Newark, J.D., 1990State University of New York, Stony Brook, B.A., 1987